LEARN MORE Accept Cookie Policy

 The main risk of taking part in the All of Us Research Program is to your privacy.
 If there is a data breach, someone could get access to the information we have about you.
 Even without your name, there is a chance someone could figure out who you are.
 Your information could be misused.
 We believe the chance of this is very small, but it is not zero.

-We will gather information from you through the All of Us Research Program app or website.
+We will gather information from you through the All of Us Research Program website.
 You may be asked to wear a health tracker.
-There is a risk to your privacy whenever you use an app, website, or health tracker.
+There is a risk to your privacy whenever you use a website, or health tracker.
 In general, there is no additional risk to your privacy if you use any of these technologies as part of the All of Us Research Program.
 However, the All of Us Research Program will be collecting many different types of information from you.
 There may be additional risk to your privacy in case of a data breach, because of the amount of information that the database contains.

 Although we will not give researchers your name, we will give them basic facts such as your race, ethnic group, and sex.
 This information helps researchers learn whether things that affect health are the same in different groups of people.
 These findings could one day help people of the same race, ethnic group, or sex as you.
 However, others could misuse the information to support harmful ideas about groups.